Graphical user interface¶

 Resizing a panel¶

 As shown in the example below, a panel can be resized by dragging its borders.
 After a panel is resized, nearby panels are resized automatically to fit the new layout.
-Note that the appearance of the UI elements is adaptive to the size of the panel, as seen in the render configuration widget or the animator widget in the example.
+Note that the appearance of the UI elements is adaptive to the size of the panel, as seen in the render configuration widget or the spatial profiler widget in the example.

 Relocating a tab as a new panel¶